mooreryan/InteinFinder/_docs_src/src/config-files.md

 	- Also, you could pass in a path to the program (TODO add a test for this)
     - default value: `mafft`
 	    - Note that this default value assumes that the program is on you [PATH](TODO)
-- `max_concurrent_jobs`
-    - Controls how many `mafft` jobs to run in parallel
-	- A reasonable value would be the number of cores/threads your machine has.
-	- Often it will match the threads for `mmseqs` and `num_splits` for `rpsblast`.
-	- default value: `1`

 ### MMseqs2